Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-fingerprints.md

 ## How It Works

-Every [Token Type](https://docs.basistheory.com/#token-types) created with the same data will have the same fingerprint.
+Every [Token Type](https://docs.basistheory.com/#token-types) that supports fingerprinting and is created with the same data will have the same fingerprint.
 Fingerprints are:
  - A non-reversible random unique identifier.
 It is not derived from the data.
  - Unique to the underlying data
  - Unique to the Token Type